Jester-Head/epic-parse/Youtube/README.md

 ## Overview

-A YouTube comment scraper that efficiently fetches comments from YouTube channels and playlists with advanced filtering, caching, and retry mechanisms.
+A YouTube comment scraper that fetches comments from YouTube channels and playlists with advanced filtering, caching.

 ## Structure